CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/0100-0199/0112-path-sum.md

 #### Complexity Analysis

-- Time Complexity: O(n) where n is the number of nodes in the binary tree.
+- Time Complexity: $O(n)$ where n is the number of nodes in the binary tree.
-- Space Complexity: O(h) where h is the height of the  tree.
+- Space Complexity: $O(h)$ where h is the height of the  tree.

 </tabItem>
 </Tabs>